strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/publication-state-removed.md

 # `publicationState` is removed and replaced by `status`

-In Strapi 5, the [Draft & Publish feature](/user-docs/content-manager/saving-and-publishing-content) has been reworked, and the [REST API](/dev-docs/api/rest/filters-locale-publication#status) accepts a new `status` parameter.
+In Strapi 5, the [Draft & Publish feature](/user-docs/content-manager/saving-and-publishing-content) has been reworked, and the Content API, including [REST API](/dev-docs/api/rest/filters-locale-publication#status), [GraphQL API](/dev-docs/api/graphql), and [Document Service API](/dev-docs/api/document-service) accept a new `status` parameter.

 <Intro />